 Harvey Bernstein, McGraw Hill Construction

 Rear Admiral Boris D. Lushniak, MD, MPH, Acting US Surgeon General - US Public Health Service

 RADM Lushniak articulates the best available scientific information to the public regarding ways to improve personal health and the health of the nation.
 He also oversees the operations of the U.S. Public Health Service (USPHS) Commissioned Corps, comprising of approximately 6,800 uniformed health officers who serve in locations around the world to promote, protect, and advance the health and safety of our nation.

-Closing Session will be combined with the Affordable Homes & Sustainable Communities Summit
+Closing Session was combined with the Affordable Homes & Sustainable Communities Summit